-- Accept the above-mentioned emotional, physical, cognitive and behavioural responses as "Normal". - Leave the work behind and relax after duty hours to allow the natural recovery of your body and mind. - Remember to eat well and sleep well.
+- Accept the above-mentioned emotional, physical, cognitive and behavioural responses as "Normal". - Leave the work behind and relax after duty hours to allow the recovery of your body and mind. - Remember to eat well and sleep well.
 Have enough rest, balanced diet, and proper exercise.
 Avoid excessive alcohol, smoking, coffee, and other forms of self-medication as a means of relief.
 They will only increase your stress level. - Pay attention to your own stress responses.
 If you become increasingly irritable and anxious, you may need a little break from work. - Colleagues should support and encourage each other.
 Foster your sense of mission. - Share your feelings with colleagues.
 Learn to accept care from others. - Accept your limitations and understand you have been doing your best.
-Don't be overdemanding on yourself, nor blame yourselves for being helpless. - Try to maintain contact with your family or your good friends every day.
+Don't be over-demanding on yourself, nor blame yourselves for being helpless.. - Try to maintain contact with your family or your good friends every day.
 They may be your important source of support. - If you are under excessive stress or are having extreme emotional reactions, seeking professional help is necessary.

 This informational leaflet brings forth to you the importance of psychological self-care in face of the extremely demanding and often traumatic work at sites of disaster.
 This, however, will in no way replace professional consultation that may be required.
 Consult a professional if symptoms become distressful and/or persisting.
-You will find more psychoeducational information from our website (http://www.dcp.hkps.org.hk).
+The Social Welfare Department of Hong Kong Government has set up a hotline (852) 91843775 to assist Hong Kong residents affected by the tsunamis.

+Critical Incident Team

-Written by Critical Incident Team, Division of Clinical Psychology, Hong Kong Psychological Society.
+Division of Clinical Psychology

+Hong Kong Psychological Society

+4th January 2005